 5. Bondi Beach

 Bondi beach is great at any time of day, but at sunrise it becomes even better.
-There's fewer people here (although you'll still find a couple of surfers, runners and dog walkers) and you'll be in prime position to see the sun come up over the ocean.
+There are fewer people here (although you'll still find a couple of surfers, runners and dog walkers) and you'll be in prime position to see the sun come up over the ocean.
 After you've watched the sunrise why not check out one of the best walks in the city, the 5.5km trail between Bondi and Coogee?
 For details and other ideas for what to do in the city, check out our 48 hour Sydney itinerary.

 1. Manly Cove